axa-ch/react-polymorphic-types/README.md

 // Default HTML element if the "as" prop is not provided export const HeadingDefaultElement: ElementType = 'h1';
-// List of allowed HTML Element that can be passed via "as" prop export type HeadingAllowedElements = 'h1' | 'h2' | 'h3' | 'h4' | 'h5' | 'h6';
+// List of allowed HTML elements that can be passed via the "as" prop export type HeadingAllowedElements = 'h1' | 'h2' | 'h3' | 'h4' | 'h5' | 'h6';
 export type HeadingSizes = 1 | 2 | 3 | 4 | 5 | 6;